OSharpe001/dev_squared_app/frontend/README.md

 ## Issues I couldn't (yet) resolve:

-- Staying on the Current Blog page after updating a blog with no rerender.
+- Staying on the Current Blog page after updating a blog with no re-render.

 - Making the screen re-render to show the updated list of comments after adding, editing or deleting one.

-- There is a large amount of rapid re-renders when logging-out.

 - After editing/deleting a comment/blog, the screen does not refresh.
 Making it look like the comment/blog wasn't edited/deleted (but it was).

--The "Back to Blogs" button doesn't work.
-There are a lot of re-renders and client ends up back on the "Current Blog" page they were trying to leave.

-- After pressing the like button, the screen doesn't rerender to reflect the change.
+- After pressing the like button, the screen doesn't re-render to reflect the change.

+- Since I have to use my computers developer tools to disable CORS to allow the app to work, the app currently cannot run on my iphone.

 ---

 ## Future Enhancements
-- I had Big Dreams for this app but knew that there was no way to complete it all in a week.
+- I have Big Dreams for this app but knew that there was no way to complete it all in a week.
 Here are a few of them...

 1. **Make app responsive for mobile.**